gscottstukey/Localebnb/README.md

-# [localeBnB](http://github.com/gscottstukey/localeBnB): AirBnB Contexual Recommendation App
+# [Localebnb](http://github.com/gscottstukey/Localebnb): Airbnb Contexual Recommendation App

 ### G Scott Stukey, Zipfian Academy, April 2015 - July 2015

 ## Overview
-The motivation for my project stems from my frustrations with AirBnB's search functionality while booking in Montreal.
+The motivation for my project stems from my frustrations with Airbnb's search functionality while booking in Montreal.
 I knew that I wanted to stay in an artsy neighborhood & away from touristy areas.
 While I could filter by neighborhood, I had no idea what neighborhoods met my criteria!

-localeBnB aims to be a contextual recommender for AirBnB.
+Localebnb aims to be a contextual recommender for Airbnb.

-Using neighborhood guides put together for NYC & SF, I built an app that predicts the whether the neighborhood has a specified trait, and use that information to score & sort the search results provided by AirBnB.
+Using neighborhood guides put together for NYC & SF, I built an app that predicts the whether the neighborhood has a specified trait, and use that information to score & sort the search results provided by Airbnb.

 ##How to Use